Principal Investigator, Associate Professor in Neuroscience

-Diego Gomez-Nicola is a Principal Research Fellow (Associate Professor) in Neuroscience at Biological Sciences of the University of Southampton.
+Diego Gomez-Nicola is an Associate Professor in Neuroscience at Biological Sciences of the University of Southampton.
 He graduated from the Complutense University (Madrid, Spain) in Biological Sciences (Neuroscience) in 2003 and completed his PhD at the Cajal Institute (Madrid, Spain) in 2008, studying the roles of microglial IL-15 in brain pathology under the supervision of Prof. Nieto-Sampedro.
 After a first postdoctoral stage at the National Hospital of Paraplegics (Toledo, Spain), he moved to the University of Southampton (UK) to complete his postdoctoral training under the supervision of Prof. Perry thanks to a Marie Curie fellowship (EU).
 His started his independent lab in 2013 thanks to the award of a New Investigator Grant of the MRC.
 In 2019 he was the Head of Neuroimmunology at Eli Lilly and Company, where he supervised the preclinical efforts in targeting neuroinflammation in neurodegeneration and pain.
 Now, he returned to lead his academic team, focused to studying microglia in health and disease.

 David A. Menassa